csfeeser/ansible_essentials/redfish_warmup.md

     CONTAINER ID   IMAGE                                                         COMMAND                  CREATED        STATUS                  PORTS                                       NAMES
     966c371aaa2e   dmtf/redfish-mockup-server:latest                             "python /usr/src/app…"   22 hours ago   Up 22 hours (healthy)   0.0.0.0:2224->8000/tcp, :::2224->8000/tcp   thirsty_booth
     ```

+    > Don't see it?
+Use this to rebuild it: `sudo docker run -p 2224:8000 -d --rm dmtf/redfish-mockup-server:latest`

 0. Confirm that you have your Redfish container in your inventory as a host.
 A handy way to check this is with the `ansible-inventory` command, which lists all hosts Ansible has access to via its inventory files.